 The investments in government bonds are distributed according to the economic size of a country, as measured by its gross domestic product.
 Norges Bank Investment Management also considers the strength of a country’s public finances when investing in government bonds.

 The majority of the investments are in developed countries, with a high percentage of government bonds denominated in euros, dollars, pounds and yen.
-About 10 percent of the bonds are in currencies from emerging markets.
+Around 10 percent of fixed-income investments are in government bonds in currencies from emerging markets.
 These bonds generally have an investment grade credit rating.

 The investments in corporate bonds include debt issued by companies as well as covered bonds, or debt issued by banks that are secured by a portfolio of mortgage loans.
 Corporate bonds normally provide a higher return than government bonds.